DETAILED ACTION

 Faust discloses celastrol protects against the loss of dopamine in a D. melanogaster Parkinson’s disease model.

 It would have been prima facie obvious to a PHOSITA before the effective filing date of the claimed invention to have optimized the celastrol administration route and therapeutically effective concentration to achieve the desired reduction in myopia progression in chickens and in humans (MPEP 2144.05(II)).
 Thomson discloses a method wherein a drug intended to reduce myopia progression by increasing dopamine in the eye is administered to chickens via intravitreal injection.
 H. Guo teaches celastrol inhibits COMT, which leads to increased dopamine levels.
 Thus, a PHOSITA would have been motivated to increase dopamine levels in a myopia animal model via intravitreal celastrol administration in order to reduce myopia symptoms and would have been able to optimize the celastrol dose through routine experimentation.
 Furthermore, animal models are used in biomedical research to study diseases impacting humans.
 Thomson teaches dopaminergic compounds as potentially useful in treating human myopia and suggests topical administration as a potential administration route.
-Faust discloses celastrol can help reduce dopamine depletion, which is an inherent characteristic of celastrol due to its chemical structure.
+Faust discloses celastrol can help reduce dopamine depletion, which is a characteristic of celastrol due to its chemical structure.
 Thus, a PHOSITA would have been motivated to attempt to reduce myopia progression in humans using eyedrops containing celastrol and optimized the celastrol dose through routine experimentation to achieve the desired reduction in myopia symptoms.

 Zhou presents methods and pharmaceutical compositions intended to lessen myopia and its related symptoms using bendazac lysine or bendazac (Paragraph [n0029]).
 Zhou teaches the pharmaceutical composition may also comprise other drugs, such as dopamine agonists (Paragraphs [n0029], [n0088], and [n0091]).
 Furthermore, Zhou discloses various administration routes including oral administration, intravenous administration, topical administration, and intravitreal injection (Paragraphs [n0019] and [n0078]) and the subject can be a human experiencing myopia symptoms (Paragraph [n0084]) or animals including sheep and horses (Paragraph [n0104]).
 Zhou discloses the myopia-prevention composition may include ophthalmologically acceptable carriers (Paragraphs [n0110], [n0112], and [n0113]).
 Finally, Zhou discloses bendazac lysine and bendazac increase choroidal thickness and/or inhibit a decrease in choroidal thickness in myopic individuals (Paragraphs [n0036], [n0044]).
 As stated in the instant specification (Paragraph [0046]), decreasing choroidal thickness is a known hallmark of myopia progression.
 Finally, Zhou discloses administering the myopia-prevention composition topically to the cornea (Paragraphs [n0019], [n0078]) and by subconjunctival injection (Paragraphs [n0282], [n0291], [n0301], [0308], and [n0311]).

-It would have been prima facie obvious to a person having ordinary skill in the art (PHOSITA) before the effective filing date of the claimed invention to have modified Thomson to incorporate the teachings of H. Guo and Zhou.
+It would have been prima facie obvious to a person having ordinary skill in the art (PHOSITA) before the effective filing date of the claimed invention to have modified Yang and Thomson to incorporate the teachings of H. Guo and Zhou.
 As discussed above, combining Thomson’s teachings that increasing dopamine levels in the eye reduces myopia and H. Guo’s teachings that celastrol increases dopamine levels to predict celastrol would reduce myopia progression would have been obvious to a PHOSITA.
 Furthermore, Zhou teaches administering a drug intended to reduce myopia in humans increases choroidal thickness and may be applied topically to the cornea or injected into the conjunctiva.
 Thus, it would have been obvious to substitute the bendazac taught by Zhou with celastrol.

 Regarding claims 16-17, Zhou discloses intravitreal injections and subconjunctival injections are means by which a drug intended to reduce myopia may be applied to the eye (Paragraphs [n0019] and [n0282]).